vikramsingh62/ExBanking/README.md

     - **Download and Extract Reports**
         * Download these zip files.
         * Extract the zip files to access the reports of functional and non-functional test cases.

+2.  **Method 2: Manually Triggering the Workflow**
+    - **Fork the Repository**
+        * Navigate to the GitHub repository containing the ExBanking project.
+        * Click the Fork button at the top right corner of the repository page to create a copy of the repository under your own GitHub account.

+    - **Push any changes to the repo**
+        * It will trigger the workflow and the same can be accessible from the Github Actions tab

     **Sample Images of Mochawesome Report and K6 Load Testing Report:**

     - **k6 Load Testing Report**